Difference-in-differences with stochastic policy shifts of a continuous treatment: Estimation and inference

-There are a wide suite of estimators for outcome regressions $\mu_D(\boldX)$ and $\mu_{A=0}(\boldX)$ such as random forests, support vector machine regression, neural networks, Bayesian additive regression trees (BART), and highly adaptive lasso (HAL).
-However, there is relatively less work on machine learning for conditional densities like the generalized propensity score $\pi_D(d|\boldX)$.
-One method, used in the simulations and data application below, is to approximate the conditional density function with a kernel-transformed outcome regression $\E[b^{-1} K(b^{-1}(D-d)) | \boldX=\boldx]$ where $K(\cdot)$ is a kernel function and $b$ is a user-specified bandwidth \citep{schindl_incremental_2024}.
+There is a wide suite of nonparametric estimators for $\mu_D(\boldX)$ and $\mu_{A=0}(\boldX)$ such as random forests \citep{breiman_random_2001}, support vector machines \citep{steinwart_support_2008}, neural networks \citep{goodfellow_deep_2016}, Bayesian additive regression trees (BART) \citep{chipman_bart_2010}, and highly adaptive LASSO (HAL) \citep{benkeser_highly_2016}.
+However, there is relatively less work on machine learning estimators for conditional densities like the generalized propensity score $\pi_D(d|\boldX)$.
+One method, used in the simulations and data application below, is to approximate the conditional density function with a kernel-transformed conditional mean $\E[b^{-1} K(b^{-1}(D-d)) | \boldX=\boldx]$ where $K(\cdot)$ is a kernel function and $b$ is a user-specified bandwidth \citep{schindl_incremental_2026}.
 Another flexible class of methods entails transforming the problem into a discrete hazard estimation problem where estimators like HAL may be used in a pooled logistic regression \citep{hejazi_haldensify_2022}.
-For estimating any nuisance function, an ensemble method such as the Superlearner can be used, which outputs a weighted average of predicted values from a user-specified set of candidate estimators.
+For estimating any nuisance function, an ensemble method such as the Superlearner can be used, which outputs a weighted average of predicted values from a user-specified set of candidate estimators \citep{van_der_laan_super_2007}.

-Many machine learning estimators offer flexibility but may result in overfitting.
-Overfitting may invalidate inference but flexibility is desirable without strong prior knowledge of the form of the nuisance functions.
-Cross-fitting is often used to allow for complex nuisance function estimators while preserving desirable inference properties \citep{chernozhukov_doubledebiased_2018}.
-The cross-fitting algorithm is displayed in Algorithm \ref{alg:cf}, where the proposed cross-fit estimator is denoted $\hat \psi^{\mathrm{CF}}$.
+Many machine learning estimators offer robustness to model mis-specification but may result in overfitting.
+Cross-fitting is often used to allow for nonparametric nuisance function estimators while preserving desirable inference properties \citep{chernozhukov_doubledebiased_2018}.
+Algorithm \ref{alg:cf} describes an implementation of cross-fitting when using nonparametric nuisance function estimators.
+The resulting proposed cross-fit estimator is denoted $\hat \psi^{\mathrm{CF}}$.

-Several assumptions are made to show attractive large sample properties of the proposed estimator $\hat \psi^{\mathrm{CF}}$.
-Consider a stronger version of positivity than was considered for identification (Assumption \ref{assump:positivity-ident-c}).
-Assumption \ref{assump:positivity-inf}, introduced by \citet{schindl_incremental_2024}, is a weaker positivity assumption than traditionally assumed in causal inference with continuous treatments.
+To derive the large sample properties of the proposed estimator $\hat \psi^{\mathrm{CF}}$, several additional assumptions are made.
+First, Assumption \ref{assump:positivity-inf} asserts that the dose propensity scores $\pi_D(d|\boldx)$ are bounded away from zero in some subset of the support $\mathcal{D}$.